-Tesla on autopilot slams into Florida state police car
+Tesla on part-automated drive system slams into police car

 Last year the NTSB blamed Tesla, drivers and lax regulation by NHTSA for two collisions in which Teslas crashed beneath crossing tractor-trailers.

 The crashes into emergency vehicles cited by NHTSA began on Jan.
 22, 2018, in Culver City, California, near Los Angeles when a Tesla using autopilot struck a parked firetruck with flashing lights.
-No one was injured in the accident.
+No one was injured in that accident.